Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 End-of-life concerns

-Guarino highlights that people in relationships with big age differences may face more concerns about the longevity of the older partner.
+Guarino highlighted that people in relationships with big age differences may face more concerns about the longevity of the older partner.
 The younger partner may fear being left alone when the older partner passes.

 Communicating with each other about these feelings can be an important part of processing them.